nz-trust-framework/nz-verify/SANDBOX-TEMPLATES.md

 ## Verifier Templates
 NZ Verify (Sandbox) is currently configured to support a number of test credentials across various namespaces.
 These are detailed below:

+> [!WARNING]
+> The verifier templates below are pending an update in the app.
+This is expected in the coming days.

 **Age 18+ (Mobile Driver Licence)**
 ```
 docType:    org.iso.18013.5.1.mDL